Corporate Terms and Conditions

 3.5 Accepting your order.
-Our acceptance of your order takes place when we send an email to you to accept it (the “Order Conﬁrmation”), at which point and on which date (the “Contract Date”) the Contract between you and us will come into existence.
+Our acceptance of your order takes place when we send an email to you to accept it following a payment being made (the “Order Conﬁrmation”), at which point and on which date (the “Contract Date”) the Contract between you and us will come into existence.
 The Contract will relate only to those Services conﬁrmed in the Order Conﬁrmation.

-4.1 In consideration of us providing the Services you must pay our charges (“Charges”) in accordance with this clause 4.
+4.1 In consideration of us providing the Services you must pay our charges (“Charges”) in accordance with this clause.

 4.2 The Charges reﬂect the prices quoted in our latest quotation, subject to any variation agreed between us.
 The ﬁnal Charges are set out in our Order Conﬁrmation.
 If you suspect that we have made a mistake in our calculation of the Charges then you must inform us immediately.

-4.3 If you wish to change the scope of the Services after we accept your order, and we agree to such change, we will modify the Charges accordingly.
+4.3 If you wish to change the scope of the Services after we accept your order, and we agree to such change, we will apply the following charges.